jj123llol/freemcserver.net-python/README.md

 # server

 you can do

+to start the server:
 ```py
 server.start()
 ```

-to start the server,
+to stop the server:
 ```py
 server.stop()
 ```

-to stop the server,
+to return the usage JSON of the server:
 ```py
 server.usage()
 ```

-to return the usage JSON of the server,
+checking status, returns true or false. true for online, false for offline.
 ```py
 server.status()
 ```

-returns true or false. true for online, false for offline.
+to restart the server:
 ```py
 server.restart()
 ```

-to restart the server.
+returns a list of active users, in the FreeMc.user() format:
 ```py
 server.getPlayers()
 ```
-returns a list of active users, in the FreeMc.user() format.
 ```py
 users = server.getPlayers()
 for user in user:
   user.smite()
 ```

+get server ip as string:
 ```py
 server.ip
 ```
-returns the servers ip as a string

 # console